Alexmm14/FCA/README.md

-This repository contains my programs elaborated during my stay in the computer science degree in the accounting and administration faculty (FCA) of the UNAM.
+This repository contains my programs elaborated during my stay in the computer-science degree in the accounting and administration faculty (FCA) of the UNAM.